<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1148227851863248&amp;ev=PageView&amp;noscript=1">

 • Putting motion-sensing lights outside.

 Like the other issues listed here, you might never be able to completely keep someone from breaking in.
-But they’re less likely to try invading your home if they think they’re going to get caught because of an alarm or security system.
+But they’re less likely to try invading your home if they think they will get caught because of an alarm or security system.
 Protect yourself and your family by putting these precautionary measures in place.

-Home insurance is important and can be extremely helpful if you experience significant damage to your property.
-Having the right coverage for your specific needs may end up saving you money and a lot of stress.
+Home insurance is essential and can be extremely helpful if you experience significant damage to your property.
+Having the right coverage for your specific needs may save you money and a lot of stress.
 Try some of these ideas to keep your home safer and contact an independent agent to discuss appropriate coverages for you.

 Topics: Home Safety